 Your doctor also may ask whether you have any family members who have or have had PH.
 People who have a family history of PH are at increased risk for the condition.

 During the physical exam, your doctor will listen to your heart and lungs with a stethoscope.
 He or she also will check your ankles and legs for swelling and your lips and skin for a bluish tint.
 These are signs of PH.

 Diagnostic Tests and Procedures

 You may need tests and procedures to confirm a diagnosis of PH and to look for the underlying cause of the disease.
 Your doctor also will use test results to find out the severity of your PH.

 Tests and Procedures To Confirm a Diagnosis

 This test uses sound waves to create a moving picture of your heart.
 Echocardiography (EK-o-kar-de-OG-ra-fee) can estimate the pressure in your pulmonary arteries.
 The test also can show the size and thickness of your right ventricle and how well it’s working.

-Also, a chest x ray may show signs of an underlying lung disease that may be causing or contributing to PH.
+Also, a chest x-ray may show signs of underlying lung disease that may be causing or contributing to PH.